karmi/retire/README.markdown

 Of course, not all validations or `ActionPack` helpers will be available to your models, but if you can live with that, you've just got a schema-free, highly-scalable storage and retrieval engine for your data.

+Please be sure to peruse the [integration test suite](https://github.com/karmi/tire/tree/master/test/integration) for examples of the API and _ActiveModel_ integration usage.

 Todo, Plans & Ideas
 -------------------